aws-samples/amazon-nova-samples/customization/Nova_2.0/SFT_RFT/README.md

 # Securities Law Synthetic Data for Amazon Nova Fine-Tuning

+## Non-determinsitc raw data and samples generation
+Please note that each download of raw data sources is non-deterministic.
+So is the fine-tuning samples generation by virtue of using LLM.

 ## License
 The license for the datasets crawled and distributed in this example is CC-BY-4.
 Find attached file at data/CC-BY-4.0.txt